dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_13.md

 ### Syntax

-We consider a model where all the programs `P(N,i)` executes a single methods composed of the following statements:
+We consider a model where all the programs `P(N,i)` executes a single method composed of the following statements:
 ```
 stmt ::= basic_stmt
        | stmt; stmt